R3V1Z3/alexa-cheats/README.md

 The info panel can be toggled by pressing <kbd>?</kbd> or <kbd>h</kbd>.

-The sections themselves and be dragged and moved into different locations as well.
-Simply click and drag on a section heading to move it where needed.
+Sections can be dragged around (kudos to the [Dragula](https://bevacqua.github.io/dragula/) project devs) for easier access and especially for getting things neatly arranged before printing.

 ### URL Parameters

-URL parameters can be used for added control, for example:
+URL parameters can be used for added control.
+Just add an ? at the end of the url, then the parameter you wish to customize, then a value.

-https://ugotsta.github.io/alexa-cheats/?columns=1
+For example, you can change the number of __columns__: https://ugotsta.github.io/alexa-cheats/?columns=1

 Up to 4 columns are currently allowed.
-Sections can be dragged around (kudos to the [Dragula](https://bevacqua.github.io/dragula/) project devs) for easier access and especially for getting things neatly arranged before printing.

-Change the overall font-size using the fontsize parameter:
+Change the overall font-size using the __fontsize__ parameter:
 https://ugotsta.github.io/alexa-cheats/?fontsize=80

-View other documents by specifying a GitHub Gist ID:
+View other documents by specifying a GitHub __Gist__ ID:
 https://ugotsta.github.io/alexa-cheats/?gist=4907dd4e07dcf10ee8cde13f19b027e7

+This allows full customization of the contents by way of creating your own Gist file following Markdown rules as described below.

 #### Combining Parameters